liuyanghejerry/painttyServer/docs/formats.md

 * 600: unknown error.
 * 601: room is closed already.
 Note, this may happen because room is closed when room owner request to close, but the close state lasts to no one stays in room.

+#### Notification

+Notification is message sent by server.
+Thus, notification can only be received by client.

+	{
+		action: 'notify',
+		content: '<span style="color: red">hello, I am server.</span>'
+	}

+Notice, notification IS HTML.

 ### Painting actions

 #### Draw Point